hiowatah/Predicting-The-Winning-Team-In-Dota-2/README.md

   <img src="./Mod_3_Project/dota-2-prediction/Images/Class Imbalance.png" title="Class Imbalance">
 </p>

 Fortunately, my dataset did not have much imbalance and so I created a KNN classifier, Logistic Regression, Decision Trees, and Random Forests.
-Unfortunately, my tree based models and KNN classifier had a terrible time predicting the outcomes.
+Unfortunately, my inital models were no better than flipping a coin for each game.
+This was especially true for my tree based models and so I need I would have to do a lot of hyper parameter tuning in order to improve my performances.

 # Initial Models